wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     Note: that the actual sub-components here are *injected*; that is, they are passed into the component via a `components` prop.
 We defined the defaults for these components above (`captionedImageStart`), but we will actually render whatever we are passed.

 1. The usual pattern, however, is not to pass these components directly.
    Instead, let's wrap our component with `designable` to allow consumers to provide styling through *higher order components* (HOC's) which will be applied to the defaults.
 (Note, we are also using `withNode` to give our component a place to store its data.
-You should already be familiar with this pattern from the previous tutorial.)
+This is unrelated to the design, and you should already be familiar with this pattern from the previous tutorial.

     ```
     const CaptionedImageClean = flow(